Cut Laminate with Oscillating Tool: Expert Techniques and Tips

 Composition and Durability

 Laminate flooring consists of multiple layers.
 The base is usually a high-density fiberboard (HDF).
-On top is a photographic layer that mimics the appearance of wood or stone. protective wear layer covers this.
+On top is a photographic layer that mimics the appearance of wood or stone.
+A protective wear layer covers this.

 The result is a product that resists scratches, dents, and fading.
 It’s suitable for high-traffic areas and is more moisture-resistant than traditional wood flooring.